CEA-MetroCarac/fitspy/paper/paper.md

 Finally, commercial softwares do not always make it easy to export the results in a open format (like .csv), or to save all the processing steps to be modified at a later time.
 These 2 last aspects, among others, severely limit the exchange of results and models within research teams as well as the use and re-use of models to compare analogous sets of spectra.

-On the other hand, in the world of Open Source and particularly in the world of Python programming, libraries such as `lmfit` (cf. @lmfit) offer everything that is needed to carry out spectral decomposition.
+On the other hand, in the world of Open Source and particularly in the world of Python programming, libraries such as `lmfit` (cf. @lmfit), `specutils` (cf. @specutils) or `pyspeckit` (cf. @pyspeckit) offer everything that is needed to carry out spectral decomposition.
 However, their implementations require knowledge in programming, which limits their use by a large groups of people.

 `Fitspy` was therefore created to address the weaknesses/drawbacks of each of these 2 approaches by providing a spectral decomposition tool with a GUI designed to be as simple as possible to use.